sungyun98/DPR/README.md

 ## Notes

-1. The pretrained network is for the diffraction patterns with oversampling ratios in the range of 10 to 20 and total diffracted intensities in the range of 10<sup>6</sup> to 10<sup>7</sup>.
+1. The pretrained network is for the diffraction patterns with oversampling ratios in the range of 10 to 20 along each axis and total diffracted intensities in the range of 10<sup>6</sup> to 10<sup>7</sup>.

 2. Coefficients for the loss function might require to be adjusted for training datasets with different conditions.

 3. We used NVIDIA Irregular Mask Dataset from https://research.nvidia.com/labs/adlr/publication/partialconv-inpainting.
-Please check the file path in 'module.dataset.IrregularMaskDataset' when using 'generate_dataset.ipynb'.
+Please check the file paths in 'module.dataset.IrregularMaskDataset' when using 'generate_dataset.ipynb'.
 Other datasets, EMNIST and CIFAR-100, are from torchvision library.

 4. We imported following codes.